chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 ### Run these steps on Bastion Host Machine

-### Use one of the two ways below to create config
+### Use any one of the two ways below to create config

 #### CLI helper prompts

-1. Run the command below and answer all the prompts to generate a config `chef-automate config gen config.toml`
+1. Run the command `chef-automate config gen config.toml` and answer all the prompts to generate a config

 #### Manually filling config template